All Episodes

 He accidentally bought.

-Look at this customer service right on the air.
+Customer service right on the air.

 Yeah, guys, we have two separate links.

-Makes sense though.
+Makes sense, though.

 All right, good.

-Uh no, Billy, make sure you're using good form, though, bro.
+No, Billy, make sure you're using good form, though, bro.

-It doesn't matter if it's if it's uh because 430 is really good, but make sure it's good form.
+It doesn't matter if it's if it's because 430 is really good, but make sure it's good form.

-Uh, I don't know.
+I don't know.

 Be honest with you.

-So guys, what do you guys want to see?
+So, guys, what do you guys want to see?

 What do you guys want me to react to?

-Or and is now a fellow at the International Institute for Counterterrorism.
+Orn is now a fellow at the International Institute for Counterterrorism.

 Let me start first of all with this.

-Do you think the Israeli government agreed to this ceasefire because they were running out of ammunition as the Prime Minister indicated today, or because Jake Damola says WFNF News.
+Do you think the Israeli government agreed to this ceasefire because they were running out of ammunition, as the prime minister indicated today, or because Jake DeMuller says, WFNF News, appreciate that, bro, from Rumble.

 The Americans were putting pressure on them.

-And Jake Demullah became a monthly member.
+And Jake DeMuller became a monthly member.

-Shout out to you, bro, on uh Rumble.
+Shout out to you, bro, on Rumble.

-I don't think that the two actually contradict, and I'll add in that nobody here wants a war, Matt.
+And I'll add in that nobody here wants a war map.

-They are Lebanese, they are Arabic, they are they speak they speak Arabic, and so for us, it's not about Lebanon.
+They are Lebanese, they are Arabic, they speak Arabic.

 Appreciate that.

-Um you actually want to see men win.
+You actually want to see men win.

 Only gratitude for you.